 N30 is a nitrogen-strengthened stainless steel developed for applications requiring a good level of aqueous corrosion resistance combined with good toughness and economy.
-N30 Stainless Steel provides approximately 50% higher yield strength than Type 304L and, therefore, may allow lighter gages to further reduce costs.
-N30 Stainless Steel work hardens rapidly while retaining good ductility.
-Unlike other nitrogen-strengthened stainless steels, N30 Stainless Steel is subject to magnetic transformation when cold worked.
+N30 stainless steel provides approximately 50% higher yield strength than Type 304L and, therefore, may allow lighter gauges to further reduce costs.
+N30 stainless steel work hardens rapidly while retaining good ductility.
+Unlike other nitrogen-strengthened stainless steels, N30 stainless steel is subject to magnetic transformation when cold worked.

 - Excellent mechanical properties at both extremely low and extremely high temperatures.

 - Outstanding resistance to pitting, crevice corrosion, and intercrystalline corrosion.

 - Almost complete freedom from chloride induced stress corrosion cracking.

 - High resistance to oxidation at elevated temperatures up to 1050°C.

 - Good resistance to acids such as nitric, phosphoric, sulfuric, and hydrochloric, as well as to alkalis makes possible the construction of thin structural parts of high heat transfer.